fuadit/pixelat/README.md

 ## Usage

 - **Creating a Pixel Art**: Click on individual pixels to color them.
 Use the color picker to select different colors.
-- **Undo/Redo**: Use the undo and redo buttons to reverse or repeat your actions.
+- **Undo/Redo**: Use the right and left mouse clicks on the work area to make actions.
 - **Exporting Artwork**: Once you're satisfied with your design, use the export feature to save it in PNG or JPEG format.

 ## Contributing